The Poor (American band): History

-Following the breakup of the Poor, Meisner, Kemp, and Shanahan played Rick Nelson's backing group, the Stone Canyon Band.
-Kemp and Shanahan joined New Riders of the Purple Sage.
-Meisner would later join Poco, and soon became one of the founding members of popular 1970s rock group the Eagles.
+After Meisner's departure from Poco, he, Kemp, and Shanahan played in Rick Nelson's backing group, the Stone Canyon Band.
+Kemp and Shanahan later joined New Riders of the Purple Sage.
+Meisner then became one of the founding members of popular 1970s rock group the Eagles.

 Day joined the short-lived group Two Guitars, Piano, Drum and Darryl.
 All of the Poor's singles were compiled on the 2003 CD compilation The Poor, which also includes the two singles by the Soul Survivors.
 The Group's complete recordings are included on the Sonic Past Music anthology, Help the Poor: The Complete Recordings of the Poor Featuring Randy Meisner.